Jiddler/Hyperletter/README.md

     }

 ## Whats next

+### Refactoring
+Internal refactoring of the core queuing parts

+### Addresses
-Addresses, if you´re building chains of sockets and you send a letter from A via B to C and C decides to answer, the letter should get back to A no matter if B is connected to alot of sockets.
+if you´re building chains of sockets and you send a letter from A via B to C and C decides to answer, the letter should get back to A no matter if B is connected to multiple sockets.

 ## Protocol specification
 ### Header